AfTeR – The African Text: Representing Africa in Imperial Russia (1850-1917)

 Summary

-Thought of as the first of a series (Asia, America, Australia and Oceania, Europe, Russia were meant to follow), according to Berezin’s introduction this manual was born out of necessity, as he had struggled to find a geography textbook suitable for young students, and reliable for teachers.
-It is divided into six chapters: chapter 1 is dedicated to the history of discoveries and studies of the African continent; chapter 2 to the expeditions to Inner Africa; chapter 3 to the climate and rivers; chapter 4 to the nature; chapter 6 to European acquisitions; chapter 6 to African states and countries (Egypt, Mauritania, Sahara, Sudan, Abyssinia, Guinea, Equatorial Africa, East Africa, South Africa).
-A primary source of information seems to have been Henry Stanley, whom Berezin quotes repeatedly.
-Observations about the continent appear to be largely based on second-hand anecdotal information.
-Pictures of locals, everyday life in the villages, hunting practices and the landscape are also provided.
+According to Berezin’s introduction, this manual was born out of necessity as he had struggled to find a geography textbook suitable for young students and reliable for teachers.
+It was thought of as the first in a series (with Asia, America, Australia and Oceania, and Europe and Russia meant to follow).
+The book is divided into six chapters: Chapter 1 is dedicated to the history of the discovery and study of the African continent; Chapter 2 covers expeditions to Inner Africa; Chapter 3 is devoted to the climate and rivers; Chapter 4 describes nature; Chapter 5 recounts European acquisitions; Chapter 6 discusses African countries and regions, including Egypt, Mauritania, the Sahara, Sudan, Abyssinia, Guinea, Equatorial Africa, East Africa and South Africa.
+Henry Stanley seems to have been a primary source of information, as Berezin quotes him repeatedly.
+The observations about the continent appear to be largely based on second-hand anecdotal information.
+Pictures of locals, everyday life in villages, hunting practices, and landscapes are also provided.

-Though other popular books by Berezin were generally praised, this textbook was not well received: for instance, the 1914 Index of Popular Science Books of Geography included the manual among the not-recommended ones, stating that it offered “a very incorrect coverage of Negros and their lives”, a lot of “scientific inaccuracies and errors”, and that “the connection between nature and life is not clarified”.
+While Berezin’s other popular books were generally well-received, this textbook was not: for example, the 1914 Index of Popular Science Books of Geography included the manual among those not recommended, stating that it offered “a very inaccurate portrayal of Negroes and their lives”, contained many “scientific inaccuracies and errors”, and failed to clarify “the connection between nature and life”.

 Bio